Higher rank Nichols algebras of diagonal type with finite arithmetic root system in positive characteristic: Preliminaries

-\begin{prop} Let $\cR=\cR(\cC,(\rsys ^{X})_{X\in \cX})$ be a root system of type $\cC$, then \begin{itemize} \item[$(1)$] there exists $X\in \cX$ such that $A^X$ is indecomposable if and only if the semi-Cartan graph $\cC$ is indecomposable. \item[$(2)$] the semi-Cartan graph $\cC$ is indecomposable if and only if the root system $\cR$ is irreducible if $\cR$ is finite. \end{itemize} \end{prop}
+\begin{prop} Let $\cC$ be a connected semi-Cartan graph and $\cR=\cR(\cC,(\rsys ^{X})_{X\in \cX})$ be a root system of type $\cC$.
+Then \begin{itemize} \item[$(1)$] there exists $X\in \cX$ such that $A^X$ is indecomposable if and only if the semi-Cartan graph $\cC$ is indecomposable. \item[$(2)$] if $\cR$ is finite then the semi-Cartan graph $\cC$ is indecomposable if and only if the root system $\cR$ is irreducible. \end{itemize} \end{prop}

 The following proposition implies that if $\cR$ is a finite root system of type $\cC$ then all roots are real and $\cR$ is uniquely determined by $\cC$.

 \begin{prop} Let $\cR=\cR(\cC,(\rsys ^{X})_{X\in \cX})$ be a root system of type $\cC$.
 Let $X\in \cX$, $m\in \ndN _0$, and $i_1,\ldots ,i_m\in I$ such that and $\ell (\omega )=m$.
 Then the elements